Training Institute Overview

 GARY KELLY Technical Lieutenant for Campus Sexual Assault Victims Unit, NY State Police

 KATIE KOESTNER Executive Director, Campus Outreach Services

-JEREMY MUNSON Assistant Vice-President Student Affairs and Conduct, Stevenson University
+JEREMY MUNSON Vice President for Student Affairs and Conduct, Stevenson University

 Tierra Barber has worked professionally in athletics at the local and national level for over a decade.
 Within Baylor University Athletics, she has served as a Study Hall and Tutor Coordinator, Academic Advisor, and is currently the Assistant Athletic Director for Student-Athlete Development.
 A natural leader, Ms. Barber has been the Chair of the Student-Athlete Development Committee, a recipient of the Professional Promise Award, and served on the board for N4A (National Association of Academic Athletic Advisors).

 Currently active on the NCAA Membership and Student-Athlete Development Committees, her national positions have enabled her to reach hundreds of student-athletes across the US as a facilitator for the NCAA Career in Sports Forum and Leadership Forum, and with NFL Prep 1oo.
 Ms. Barber’s oversees the social media use of players at Baylor and mentors the athletes on maximizing their potential.
 Ms. Barber trains and presents on sexual misconduct, hazing, diversity, harassment, cyber-civility and appropriate use of social media.

 In 2011, Ms. Barber attended the NCAA Leadership Institute, and now serves as the Director of the Baylor Leadership Academy, helping over 75 student-athletes identify and excel in their leadership annually.
 She also instructs a freshman course that helps student-athletes transition into collegiate athletics, the university, and the community.